Einsatzgruppen Death Squads

 Commanded by SS-Brigadier General Dr Otto Rasch

-Attached to Army Group South
+Attached to: Army Group South

-Operated within within northern and central Ukraine.
+Operated within northern and central Ukraine.

 Sub Units consisted of: